 Q1FY25 | 119 | - | - | 2.95 | - | - |

-The balance sheet offers strong cues about Finolex Cables’ future ambitions.
-The company has significantly increased its Property, Plant and Equipment (PPE) from ₹441.40 crore in June 2024 to ₹558.04 crore in June 2025.
-Crucially, Capital Work-in-Progress (CWIP) has also risen substantially from ₹180.17 crore to ₹234.44 crore.
-This significant surge in CapEx and CWIP strongly indicates that Finolex Cables is investing for future growth, expanding its manufacturing capabilities to meet anticipated demand.
-This move is well-aligned with the macro tailwinds of manufacturing and infrastructure growth in India.
+The balance sheet provides strong evidence of Finolex Cables’ long-term vision.
+The company has significantly increased its Property, Plant and Equipment (PPE) from ₹441.40 crore (June 2024) to ₹558.04 crore (June 2025).
+More tellingly, Capital Work-in-Progress (CWIP) has risen substantially from ₹180.17 crore to ₹234.44 crore.
+This significant surge in CapEx and CWIP strongly indicates that Finolex is actively investing for future growth, expanding its manufacturing capabilities to meet anticipated demand.